centrifuge/tinlake/bin/README.md

 # Tinlake Deployment
-The Tinlake Deployment happens with bash script and the help of seth.
+A Tinlake Deployment happens with bash scripts and seth.

 ## Deploy Config File
-In a first step a config file needs to be defined.
+A config file needs to be defined.

-### Required
+### Required Parameters
 ```json
 {
   "ETH_RPC_URL": "<<RPC URL>>",